jiaxin4/missingCEE/README.md

 ## 1. Simulation Replication

 - The code for the simulations with identity link and nonparametric estimation for nuisance models is [simulation_identitylink_nonparametric.R](simulation_identitylink_nonparametric.R) (Section 5 in the paper).
 - The code for the simulations with identity link and parametric estimation for nuisance models is [simulation_identitylink_parametric.R](simulation_identitylink_parametric.R).
+(Section C in the Supplementary Material)
 - The code for the simulations with log link and nonparametric estimation for nuisance models is [simulation_loglink_nonparametric.R](simulation_loglink_nonparametric.R).
+(Section E in the Supplementary Material)
 - The code for the simulations with log link and parametric estimation for nuisance models is [simulation_loglink_parametric.R](simulation_loglink_parametric.R).
+(Section E in the Supplementary Material)

 ## 2. Data analysis on HeartSteps